 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-The lunar phase is a New Moon.
-Today we had 9 hours and 50 minutes of sun.
-The solar transit was at 11:47 am and the length of time the moon will be visible will be 10 hours and 25 minutes.
+The lunar phase is a Waning Gibbous.
+Today we will have 9 hours and 40 minutes of sun.
+The solar transit will be at 11:49 am and the length of time the moon will be visible will be 13 hours and 27 minutes.

-The tidal coefficient today is 92.
-With such a hight coefficient we will have big tides and the currents will also be very evident.
-At noon the tidal coefficient increases to 93 to end the day with a tidal coefficient of 93.
-The tide heights today are -0.3 ft, 5.9 ft, -0.3 ft and 4.6 ft.
+The tidal coefficient today is 74, a high value and therefore the range of tides and currents will also be high.
+At noon the tidal coefficient drops to 68 to end the day with a tidal coefficient of 63.
+The tide heights today are -0.3 ft, 5.9 ft, -0.3 ft and 4.3 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Cape May Point (Sunset Beach) which is of 6.9 ft and a minimum height of -1.3 ft.

-The solunar fishing calendar in Cape May Point (Sunset Beach) tells us that today is an excellent day for fishing, the fish activity forecast is very high.
+The solunar fishing calendar in Cape May Point (Sunset Beach) tells us that today is a bad day for fishing, the fish activity forecast is low, however, this is just a chance so we encourage you to take your rod and try it during solunar periods.
 Please, read more about solunar tables.
 The best times of day for fishing are: